Lawouach/WebSocket-for-Python/README.md

 ws4py provides also a client based on Tornado and gevent.
 Strangely enough, Tornado comes up with a server implementation but not a client.
 They work in a similar fashion.

+Note that ws4py may should run on Android rather well through SL4A (http://code.google.com/p/android-scripting/).

 Server support
 --------------